 More-2-Eat: Nutrition care pathway and optimized protein supplementation for malnourished elderly patients

-This study will demonstrate the importance and impact of investing in food and nutrition care for the recovery of patients.
+This study demonstrated the importance and impact of investing in food and nutrition care for the recovery of patients.
 Also, patients can anticipate improved nutrition care in hospitals that implement these best practices.

 Possible Research Results

 Anticipated findings: Learnings on how to implement this pathway are diverse and will assist other hospitals in Canada with improving their care practices.
 As a result of implementation of improved nutrition care practices, it is anticipated that patients will be more satisfied with the food they are offered, eat more food and have fewer barriers to food intake while in hospital.
 It is anticipated that over time this will improve the recovery of patients and their quality of life.